prasad14070/Rakshak/README.md

 ![image](https://github.com/user-attachments/assets/7ac79ad3-a5c6-4f24-b0f2-be1ab431ffb3)

-## 3. Vaccination and Medical Proof 💉
-Users can upload vaccination records with geo-tagging for easy tracking of immunized stray animals.
-## 4. Food and Daycare Center Integration 🗺️
+## 3. Food and Daycare Center Integration 🗺️
 Locate nearby animal daycare houses and feeding stations through an integrated map.
 Users can mark feeding locations to guide others in the community.
-## 5. Volunteer and Donation Opportunities 🤝
+## 4. Volunteer and Donation Opportunities 🤝
 Rakshak allows users to sign up as volunteers for rescues, feeding, or fostering.
 Donation drives for food, medical supplies, and shelters are seamlessly organized via the app.
-## 6. Lost and Found Matching 🔍
+## 5. Lost and Found Matching 🔍
 If someone finds a lost pet or stray animal, they can post its photo and location on the app.
 Pet owners can upload photos of their lost pets, and AI will compare these images with the database of found animals.
 Matches are highlighted, connecting owners with the person who found their pet or stray animal.

 ![WhatsApp Image 2024-11-24 at 1 25 40 PM](https://github.com/user-attachments/assets/5af734cf-1df3-4bd8-921e-b8e2c7b353a8)

-## 7. Alert Systems 🚗
+## 6. Alert Systems 🚗
 IoT sensors and AI models detect animal movement near roads, alerting drivers via:
 In-vehicle notifications 🚨.